Many UK employers face complex challenges as lockdown restrictions ease and their employees start returning to the workplace.

 Final thoughts: Plan early to gain an edge

-The easing of lockdown restrictions in the UK will be a huge transition for many companies.
+The easing of lockdown restrictions across the UK will be a huge transition for many companies.

 How you cope with this pivot could affect the health and wellbeing of your employees, productivity and strategic edge of your company for many years to come.